acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 * You can install multiple Acumos platforms (e.g. to test federation), just be sure to give each a unique domain name as above.

-* The Hippo CMS manual config process above can also work for any FQDN, with the changes:

- * Under "hst:hosts", replace the host domain name elements at each level in the domain name, with the corresponding level name for your chosen FQDN, and move/rename the "acumos-dev1-vm01-core" by selecting to the next-to-last level (e.g. "example", if your FQDN is "acumos.example.com"), and naming the node as the last subdomain name (e.g. "acumos", if your FQDN is "acumos.example.com")

 * The latest verified Acumos platform docker images are specified in acumos-env.sh.
 This script will be updated as new versions are released to the staging or release registries of the Acumos.org nexus server.

-* As of this version, only a clean install is supported by this script, thus for each re-install you will need to recreate users, re-onboard models, etc.
-  Test scripts to simplify this process will be provided asap.

-This is an early version of this script.
-Various workarounds and incompletely verified functions may be included.